Amazon tribes gather to plan resistance to Brazil government

 Guajajara said some tribes that are planting soy may favor the easing of environmental restrictions, but the majority oppose mining on their lands.

-(Reporting by Leonardo Benassatto; Writing by Anthony Boadle Editing by Marguerita Choy)
+(Reporting by Leonardo Benassatto; Writing by Anthony Boadle; Editing by Marguerita Choy and Muralikumar Anantharaman)

 ((anthony.boadle@tr.com +55 61 98204-1110; https://twitter.com/anthonyboadle;))